AlifdotTs/BUP_HACKTHON_XOR/README.md

 ## Before you begin

 You need either Python or Docker.
-Use the commands for your operating system.
+Use the commands for your Operating System.

 ### Windows PowerShell